18.4.20

 Hand Painted Tin Pots designed by Minaz Jantz

-Never keen on following patterns or doing stencils, I decided my designs are intuitively inspired and so I put the brush into the oil paint and make a mark to follow the mood of the lines and strokes.
+Never keen on following patterns or doing stencils, I decided my designs are intuitively inspired, and so I put the brush into the oil paint and made a mark to follow the mood of the lines and strokes.
 I will work on 3-4 tins at a time to keep it in the creative groove.

 There are several ways to use the decorative pot.
-Since it is food grade as it had coffee in it previously, I use mine as the CHIC POT on the counter and refill with fresh coffee grinds.
+Since it is food grade, having previously contained coffee, I use mine as the CHIC POT on the counter and refill it with fresh coffee grinds.

-Mostly, my favorite way to use these painted pots is for indoor and outdoor plants.
-Great size to fit window sills, tables, counters, etc. BONUS: The tin's lip along the top is useful when watering to keep the drips INSIDE the pot rather than spilling over the edges to which I am infamous.
+Primarily, I enjoy using these painted pots for both indoor and outdoor plants.
+Great size to fit window sills, tables, counters, etc. BONUS: The tin's lip along the top is useful when watering to keep the drips inside the pot, rather than spilling over the edges, which I am infamous for.

 Hand Painted Tin Pots designed by Minaz Jantz

-If using pots for plants, then you must put holes in the bottom for drainage or your plant will suffer horribly.
-Put the plastic lid on the bottom and with a thick nail, I hammer several holes through both the lid and pot bottom at the same time.
-The lid on the bottom gives the tin edges protection from rusting up the old plate saucers.
+When using pots for plants, it is essential to create holes in the bottom for drainage; otherwise, your plant will suffer severe damage.
+Place the plastic lid on the bottom, and using a thick nail, hammer several holes through both the lid and the pot bottom simultaneously.
+The lid on the bottom provides the tin edges with protection from rusting, similar to the old plate saucers.

 Hammer & nail holes in pot bottom for planters.

-NOTE: These tin pots when used for the plant will last about three years before they start to rust out inside the can and then it is time for the garbage and to make new ones!
+NOTE: These tin pots, when used for the plant, will last approximately three years before they start to rust inside the can.
+At this point, they are ready for disposal, and a new one should be made.

 VIEW 17 Funky Chic